Xyce/Xyce/INSTALL.md

 continue with the standard Trilinos and Xyce build processes.

 The Xyce regression suite must be run in a Unix-like environment with Perl.
 Therefore, to use it in Windows, you will need to install Cygwin.
-It is also likely possible to use the Windows Subsystem for Linux (WSL), but we have no experience with it.
+It might also be possible to use the Windows Subsystem for Linux (WSL), but we have no experience with it.

 ### Cygwin